WASP-69

-WASP-69 is a K-type main-sequence star.
+WASP-69, also named Wouri, is a K-type main-sequence star 164 ly away from Earth in the constellation Aquarius.
 Its surface temperature is 4782 K. WASP-69 is slightly enriched in heavy elements compared to the Sun, with a metallicity Fe/H index of 0.10, and is much younger than the Sun at 2 billion years.
 The data regarding starspot activity of WASP-69 are inconclusive, but spot coverage of the photosphere may be very high.

 Multiplicity surveys did not detect any stellar companions to WASP-69 as of 2020.

+Nomenclature

+The designation WASP-69 indicates that this was the 69th star found to have a planet by the Wide Angle Search for Planets.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Cameroon, were announced in June 2023.
+WASP-69 is named Wouri and its planet is named Makombé, after the Wouri and Makombé rivers in Cameroon.